araobp/tega/README.md

 - it saves every commit log onto a storage

 Some ideas for performance improvements:
-- Make is schema-full and use Cython
+- Make it schema-full and use Cython
 - rewirte it with Golang
      :